Leadership isn't easy, and it's not something you're born with.

 There are often many ways to solve any given problem.

-As a leader, it's your responsibility to take into account multiple perspectives, and be flexible enough in your own apporach to adopt the best solutions.
+As a leader, it's your responsibility to take into account multiple perspectives and be flexible enough in your own approach to adopt the best solutions.

 Great communication skills are a prerequisite to leadership in any context.